 Vitamin C plays a role in multiple functions in the brain and body, including the central nervous system (CNS).
 Vitamin C protects the neuron, aids in neurotransmission (movement of chemicals or signals across synapse) and reduces inflammation.
-Critically, it helps synthesize neurotransmitters (brain chemicals that are related to mood) such as dopamine, noradrenaline, and possibly serotonin.
-These processes are associated with your child’s mental health and well-being.
+It helps synthesize neurotransmitters (brain chemicals that are related to mood) such as dopamine, noradrenaline, and possibly serotonin.
+These processes are associated with your child’s mental health and well-being – therefore; there are many mental health benefits of vitamin C.

 A vitamin C deficiency may lead to motor problems, cognitive impairment, and behavioral issues.
 Supplementing vitamin C has a potential preventive and therapeutic effect on mental illnesses, such as depression and anxiety.
 Even though supplementation works, it is always best to gain vitamins and minerals naturally through the diet.
 Kiwi, strawberries, papayas and kale are all high in vitamin C and can easily be added to a smoothie.
 Or add in a little fine motor work, by making a fruit kabob!